 PFO is a hole in the heart that never closes after birth.
 This common abnormality is found in more than 30 million people in the United States.
 In people with a PFO and a cryptogenic stroke confirmed by special brain imaging, PFO closure (an outpatient, minimally-invasive procedure) can reduce the risk of stroke recurrence.

 A-Fib is an irregular heart rhythm that affects about 2.7 million people in the US.
-A-Fib can lead to blood clots in the heart, which can be prevented with blood thinners or the WATCHMAN, an implantable device that prevents blood clots from forming.
+A-Fib can lead to blood clots in the heart, which can be prevented with blood thinners or an implantable device that prevents blood clots from forming.

 Thrombophilia is a medical condition — inherited or developed — in which someone’s blood has an increased chance of clotting.
 Thrombophilia can be treated with blood thinners.

 Aortic arch atheroma is the development of fatty plaque (cholesterol) in the aorta, the body’s main artery.
 This problem can be treated with medicines.

 Other underlying conditions include migraines, vascular tearing or an unstable rupture of a mildly stenotic plaque in a vessel.

 Different tests and exams can be used to help identify what happened to trigger a cryptogenic stroke.
 These tests and exams help doctors see structural elements of the heart, brain and vascular system, as well as measure heart behavior and blood composition.